 4. Bake until crispy

 How to Make Crispy Baked Tofu without deep-frying!
-If you’ve wanted to know how to make crispy baked tofu without frying, you’ve gotta save this recipe.
+This crispy baked tofu recipe is a must-save.
 Vegan and easily gluten-free.

 - 1 (14 ounce) package organic, firm or extra-firm tofu